Arsh0212/Data-Analysis/CARS24/README.md

-##Please view in code Mode

-<h1>Data Analysis on CARS24 data set (2024)</h1>
+# Data Analysis on CARS24 data set (2024) #- kaggle

-#The data was picked from kaggle and downloaded on the local system

-#It was then loaded in postgresql database for basic transformations and queries<br>
-  A few columns were added , the data was cleaned and the columns were dropped.
+> The dataset consists the data of ___Maruti Suzuki___ pre-owned cars that were sold in 2024
+**Our goal was to analyse the data from the companies and the customers point of view**

+> First the data needed to be cleaned and properly transformed in order to perofrm any analysis
+___SQL___
+We used SQL to load the data properly and clean the data

 #Then for advanced Data Analysis the database was connected to python (jupyter notebook)
   The data was separated into Dimensions(catgorical data) and Measures(numerical data)